1712n/dn-institute/content/attacks/posts/2023-05-18-CryptoVault.md

 ##Losses

-CryptoVault suffered a loss of approximately $50 million in various cryptocurrencies, including Bitcoin, Ethereum, and several altcoins.
+CryptoVault suffered a loss in various cryptocurrencies, including Bitcoin, Ethereum, and several altcoins.
+Celsius Network seeking to return $50 million of locked crypto.
 The stolen funds were swiftly moved to different addresses, making it challenging to trace and recover the assets.
 The incident not only resulted in financial losses for CryptoVault but also eroded trust and confidence in the custodian's security measures.

 ##Timeline

 - **May 18, 2023:** The attack on CryptoVault occurred, with the attacker exploiting the vulnerability in the smart contract.
 The funds were transferred to the attacker's account, causing substantial losses for the custodian.
 - **May 19, 2023:** CryptoVault detected the breach and immediately initiated an investigation to identify the extent of the damage and assess the impact on its customers.
-- **Ongoing:** CryptoVault is working closely with cybersecurity experts and law enforcement agencies to track the stolen funds and apprehend the attackers.
-The company has also taken measures to enhance its security protocols and undergo a thorough review of its smart contract code.
+- **Ongoing:** Law enforcement agencies and forensic investigators are tracking and seizing stolen cryptocurrency funds.

 ##Security Failure Causes